Little Stars Nursery

 After confirming your child's enrolment, we will require a copy of their birth certificate.

-If your child is eligible for funded hours, we will need your National Insurance Number (NIN) to check government hours eligibility.
+If your child is eligible for funded hours, we will need your National Insurance Number (NIN) to check eligibility for government hours.

 Are there any fees associated with registration or securing a place at the nursery?